kungchinglin/erdos_bootcamp_2021/04_webapp/page_model.md

 8. The length of the title <br/>
 9. The number of emoji counts in the title and the body <br/>
 10. The number of exclamation points and question marks in the title and the body <br/>
-11. The number of upper and lower cases in the title and the body <br/>
+11. The number of uppercases in the title and the body <br/>
 12. The number of tweets, likes, and retweets, and the (weighted) sentiment with specific keywords three days preceding the post submission

 ## Evaluation Metrics